 Racing Home

-The Racing Home project has, as its core objective, the enhancement of the working lives of parents and carers in the horseracing industry.
-It seeks to ensure that all employees understand their basic rights and entitlements and can talk openly about the challenges they experience as a working mother, father, or carer.
+The Racing Home project aims to improve the working lives of parents and carers in the horse racing industry.
+It also helps employees understand their rights and entitlements and encourages open conversations about the challenges they face as working mothers, fathers, or carers.

-Education is a sizable part of Racing Home and by leading the way through signposting and highlighting good working practices around parenthood, Women in Racing will help make racing more accessible and enjoyable for our participants.
+Education plays a key role in Racing Home.
+By sharing guidance and highlighting good practices around parenthood, Women in Racing helps make the sport more accessible and enjoyable for everyone.

 This will play a part in transforming a more traditional culture and mindset, thus attracting people from outside the sport to join racing.